teymuur/MUN-bot/README.md

 ## Introduction

 This code implements a Discord bot using the `discord.py` library.
 The bot is designed to perform various tasks based on user interactions within a Discord server.
-It includes functionalities such as responding to specific slash commands, interacting with users through messages, managing ratings for users, providing role-based selections, and more.
+It includes functionalities such as responding to slash commands, interacting with users through messages, managing ratings for users, providing role-based selections, and more.
+This documentation focuses specifically on the "talk" command's behavior.

 ## Setup